-Sea Year training is resuming in March for midshipmen at the U.S. Merchant Marine Academy, with the announcement Wednesday that three commercial carriers have met the requirements for new policies against sexual harassment.
+Sea Year training is resuming in March for midshipmen at the U.S. Merchant Marine Academy, with the announcement Wednesday that three commercial operators have met the requirements for new policies against sexual harassment.

-Crowley Maritime Corporation, Maersk Line Limited, and American Presidents Line (APL) are the first to meet the new policies mandated in 2016 by the U.S. Maritime Administration.
+Crowley Maritime Corp., Maersk Line Ltd., and American President Lines (APL) are the first to meet the new policies mandated in 2016 by the U.S. Maritime Administration.
 The three companies provided half the placements for the academy’s commercial Sea Year program before it was suspended last June.